MichaelCurrin/code-cookbook/recipes/make/index.md

 ---
-logo: cmake
+title: Make
-description: Using the `make` command and Makefile samples
+description: Using the `make` command with some Makefile samples
 ---
-# Make

 Make is a task runner which saves you having to remember and type long commands or sequences and also makes your flows easy to reproduce locally, on remote services and on other developers' machines.